pwstegman/motor-imagery-tutorial/README.md

 ## Getting Started

-From the root of this directory, run
+From within this project's directory, run

 ```bash
 npm install
 ```

-Then for classification results allowing unknown values, run
+Then for classification results which allow unknown values, run

 ```bash
 node ./classifyImagery-unknowns.js